karakuscem/karakuscem/README.md

 <br />

-hi, i'm [Cem Enes Karakus](https://www.linkedin.com/in/karakuscemenes/), a passionate self-taught front-end web developer from Turkey. i've been interested in computers since i was little, so until now i've done a little bit of computer work and now i'm trying to be a front-end developer.
+hi, i'm [Cem Enes Karakus](https://www.linkedin.com/in/karakuscemenes/), a passionate self-taught front-end web developer from Turkey. i've been interested in computers since i was little, so until now i've using computer just for gaming and now i'm trying to be a front-end developer.

 - 💼 any freelance work? do reach, [email](mailto:karakuscemenes@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;